oban-bg/oban/README.md

 Oban's primary goals are **reliability**, **consistency** and **observability**.

+Oban is a powerful and flexible library that can handle a wide range of background job use cases, and it is well-suited for systems of any size.
+It provides a simple and consistent API for scheduling and performing jobs, and it is built to be fault-tolerant and easy to monitor.

-It is fundamentally different from other background job processing tools because _it retains job data for historic metrics and inspection_.
+Oban is fundamentally different from other background job processing tools because _it retains job data for historic metrics and inspection_.
 You can leave your application running indefinitely without worrying about jobs being lost or orphaned due to crashes.